inasafe/inasafe-doc/docs/source/user-docs/dock.rst

 You may be wondering how the |project_name| plugin determines whether a layer should be listed in the :guilabel:`In the event of` or :guilabel:`How many` combo boxes?
 The plugin relies on simple keyword metadata to be associated with each layer.
 The keyword system is described in detail in :doc:`keywords`.
 Each layer that has a keyword allocating it's **category** to **hazard** will be listed in the :guilabel:`In the event of` combo.
-Similarly, a **category** of **exposure** in the keywords for a layer will result in it being listed under the :guilabel:`How many` combo.
+Similarly, a **category** of **exposure** in the keyw`ords for a layer will result in it being listed under the :guilabel:`How many` combo.

 |project_name| uses the combination of **category**, **subcategory**, **units**
 and **datatype** keywords to determine which **impact functions** will be listed in the :guilabel:`Might` combo.

 The results area
 ----------------